henriksommerfeld/blog-hugo/content/article/2020-04-08-asuswrt-merlin-updater/index.md

 title: Asuswrt-Merlin Firmware Update Checker
 url: /asuswrt-merlin-firmware-update-checker
 date: 2020-04-08T14:02:21+02:00
 summary: I have an Asus RT-AC68U router at home.
 I’ve previously used the build-in update checker together with a notification script that ran on the router itself.
-Recently I noticed that I hadn’t got any update notifications in a long time, one of downsides of silent failures.
+Recently I noticed that I hadn’t got any update notifications in a long time, one of the downsides of silent failures.
 This is my custom code that looks for updates.
 description: My custom checker for finding updates to Asuswrt-Merlin router firmware.
 I describe the code and how it's scheduled to run.
 tags: [Networking, Scripting, NodeJS]
 categories: [Tooling]